How to Know If Ecuador Is Safe to Travel to (It Is)

 Some macaw parrots landing in the rainforest in an area with nutrient rich water

 The Amazon Rainforest is one of the most isolated regions from the drug trade battle that is happening in Ecuador’s coast and only 5% of Ecuadorians live in this region.
 In order to visit the Amazon Rainforest, you will have a highly planned and predetermined experience through your stay in a lodge within the rainforest.
 Due to the protections of the land and the indigenous groups of the region, your experience here will be curated and isolated, eliminating the risk of coming into any contact with danger (besides the wildlife of the rainforest!)
-The only region of the Rainforest to avoid are areas near the Peruvian and Colombian borders, which are most likely not where your lodge will be.
+The only region of the rainforest to avoid is near the Peruvian and Colombian borders, which is most likely not where your lodge will be.

 A harmless snake found in a river in the Amazon Rainforest of Ecuador